 Why are monuments burnt in the Fallas in Valencia?

-Due to its popularity and the fervour it arouses year after year, this festival has been declared a Festival of International Tourist Interest.
-On the other hand, UNESCO recognises it as Intangible Heritage of Humanity.
+Due to its popularity and the fervor it arouses year after year, this festival has been declared a Festival of International Tourist Interest.
+On the other hand, UNESCO recognizes it as an Intangible Heritage of Humanity.

 Travel to Valencia and feel the warmth of the Fallas!

-We wouldn’t be surprised if after reading this article you feel like travelling and experiencing Las Fallas de Valencia in the front row. ✈️
+We wouldn’t be surprised if after reading this article you feel like traveling and experiencing Las Fallas de Valencia in the front row. ✈️

 If that’s the case, we have excellent news for you: you can make your dream come true by participating in our Spanish Homestay Immersion Programme (SHIP)! 🏠